-Many people that reach out to our center looking for options for their low back pain have done a lot of research on the various remedies.
-This research probably came as the result of years of trial and error management of their low back problems.
-Therefore, by the time many people reach out to us they already have had a long history of treatments for their back pain including self-administered over-the-counter medication, various back braces, and belts that they may have purchased online, online yoga or Pilates classes, or exercise technique.
-When their back pain worsen and became more chronic and painfully acute, medical attention was sought.
+Many people who reach out to our center looking for options for their low back pain have done a lot of research on the various remedies available to them.
+This research probably came as the result of years of trial and error pain management of their low back problems.
+Therefore, by the time many people reach out to us, they already have had a long history of treatments for their back pain including self-administered over-the-counter medication, various back braces and belts, online yoga or Pilates classes, or exercise techniques.
+When their back pain worsened and became more chronic and painfully acute, medical attention was sought.
 Now the medication came in prescription dosage, the exercise became physical therapy (Please see our article Why physical therapy and yoga did not help your low back pain), and eventually, cortisone or epidural steroid injection may be recommended.

 What is PRP, how is it used in treating back pain patients?

-PRP is an injection with the injectable solution being derived from your own blood.
+PRP is an injection with an injectable solution derived from your own blood.
 To create this solution, a small sample of your blood is drawn, similar to a lab-test blood draw.

 - Your blood platelets contain growth and healing factors.
 When concentrated through simple centrifuging, your blood plasma becomes “rich” in healing factors, thus the name Platelet RICH plasma.
 Platelets play a central role in injury healing.